 When it comes to allergies, certain essential oils might be useful.
 For example, peppermint, which has anti-inflammatory properties.

-However, using the incorrect oils or mixtures may result in an allergic response.
-As a result, prior to adding oils, it is critical to conduct some study.
+However, needing the incorrect oils or mixtures may result in an allergic response.
+As a result, prior to adding oils, it is critical to conduct some studies.

 Low humidity can irritate the airways, while excessive humidity is the major source of indoor allergens.

-Dust mites, mould, and wetness can all be caused by high humidity levels.
-It is also critical to maintaining the humidifier clean in order to prevent mould from spreading through the air.
+Dust mites, mold, and Itness can all be caused by high humidity levels.
+It is also critical to maintain the humidifier clean in order to prevent mold from spreading through the air.